 Pro Tip: Know the difference between showing value and forcing a fit.
 Helping your member see the value of your offer and how your membership will benefit them is a very different kind of conversation than trying to simply get their payment.
 Showing value is putting the customer first, forcing a fit is putting your organization first.
 To empower your members, they should be at the heart of everything you do.

 Now you have all of the tools you need to identify churn, let’s look more into some concrete measures to reduce churn!

 Best Tactics To Reduce Churn

 After finding out why your churn is happening you can put into place a system to reduce it.
-Your goal should not be to reduce churn all together, since it most likely will never happen.
+Your goal should not be to reduce churn all together since it most likely will never happen.
 Rather, your goal should be to be an advocate for your members, staff, and have a healthy member-organization relationship.
-With that in priority, the churn will reduce with time.
-With that said, there are few universal tactics you can use to help your members along:
+With that as a top priority, you will have less churn, and reduce involuntary churn, over time.
+That being said, there are few universal tactics you can use to help your members along:

 Focus On Long-Term Engagement